singnet/dev-portal/docs/ai-consumers/mpe.md

 ## What is Payment Channel?
 Whenever the sender and the receiver enter into an contract, a channel is created.
-A [payment channel](http://super3.org/introduction-to-micropayment-channels/) is a tool that enables off-chain transactions between parties without the delay imposed by blockchain block formation and without compromising the transactional security.
+A [payment channel](http://super3.org/introduction-to-micropayment-channels/) is a tool that enables off-chain transactions between parties without the delay imposed by Blockchain block formation and without compromising the transactional security.

 ## Atomic unidirectional payment channel